JoshuaKGoldberg/Goldblog/content/blog/ts-expect-error/index.md

 ### Storing Comment Directives

 Now that the code could figure out what type of directive stored in a comment, it was time to store those comment directives somewhere.
-I wasn't really sure where the best place to add something to a source file was so I looked around to find where scanners are actually created.
+Question: where was the right place to add something to a source file?

+I figured scanners probably had some initial state that I could add to, so I looked around to find where scanners are created.
 A search for `: Scanner =` found a `scanner` variable at the top of scanner's `createScanner` function, preceded by a bunch of stateful variables referring to position, node type, and so on.
 Seems legit!